Cosmology from UNIONS weak lensing profiles of galaxy clusters: Introduction

 The outline of the paper is as follows.
 In Section\;\ref{sec:data}, we describe the data products used in this work, including three publicly available cluster catalogues and a weak lensing shape catalogue, that will be combined to construct cluster lensing profiles.
 Section\;\ref{sec:sims} describes the dark-matter-only cosmological simulation suite we use to generate simulated cluster lensing profiles that will be compared to the observations.
 Section\;\ref{sec:methods} outlines the main steps in the method, including how excess surface mass density profiles, $\Delta\Sigma(R)$, are determined from the cluster and shape catalogues, how these profiles are compared to the simulation profiles, and finally how profiles are fitted to extract specific features of the infall region, such as the splashback radius $r_{\rm sp}$.
 Section\;\ref{sec:profile_comparison} presents cosmological constraints derived from the amplitude of the observed $\Delta\Sigma(R)$ in the most complete cluster sample used in this work.
 In Section\;\ref{sec:fits} we then fit the observed $\Delta\Sigma(R)$ profiles of each sample using a theoretical model of the infall region, determining mean splashback radii for each cluster sample.
 In Section\;\ref{sec:radii_constraints} we discuss how these fits provide an additional route to constraining cosmological parameters.
 We discuss our results in Section\;\ref{sec:discussion}, and conclude in Section\;\ref{sec:conclusions}.

-Throughout this work quantities are scaled by $h^{-1}$, where $h$ is the dimensionless Hubble parameter and its value is fixed at $h=0.7$.
 The Hubble constant at present is $H_0=100\,h\,$km\,s$^{-1}\,$Mpc$^{-1}$.
+Throughout this work quantities are scaled by $h^{-1}$, where $h$ is the dimensionless Hubble parameter and its value is fixed at $h=0.7$ when converting from unscaled units.
 We use various values of $\Omega_{\rm m}$ (as indicated) when computing profiles, such that we can accurately compare observed profiles to profiles in simulations with a chosen $\Omega_{\rm m}$.
 A prefix of c, for example in cMpc$/h$ denotes a comoving unit, and log is log$_{10}$, while ln indicates log$_e$.